 I just love walking with my dogs, watching them run and chase each other in their hay day.

 I was first introduced to FINDRA years ago when Alex was first doing research on what people wanted from outdoor clothes.
 I have enjoyed watching FINDRA grow, it’s a great asset to our town.

 What’s the best piece of advice you’ve ever received?

-On writing this blog, what do you feel is the key motivational or inspirational message you would like to highlight to our followers that would inspire them to get outdoors more?
+What do you feel is the key motivational or inspirational message you would like to highlight to our followers that would inspire them to get outdoors more.

 Take every opportunity in doing the things you love, just writing this I am inspired to to start doing more of the things I love.

 I Don’t Want to Miss a Thing by Aerosmith

 Reminds me of my 1st trip to Thailand